5 Expats Tips for a Healthy Family Living in Mexico

 Who wouldn’t want to move to a country that has it all: amazing weather, beautiful beaches, a fascinating history, and mouth-watering food.
 Rich in culture, and a vibrancy that’s hard to match, it’s not a surprise Mexico was the 3rd most attractive expat destination in 2017, according to Expat Insider.
-It’s also one of the few digital nomad hotspots across the world.
+It’s also one of the few digital nomad hotspots across the world and

 However, visiting Cancun for a two-week break and spending your days swimming in the Caribbean Sea is rather different to taking a job in Mexico City.
 Especially if you’re taking your family along for the adventure.